Adamage/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 )
 ```

-The asynchronous mode of `poptorch.DataLoader` launches the data loading process
+The asynchronous mode of `poptorch.DataLoader` performs the data loading
-on a separate process to allow for the data to be preprocessed asynchronously
+on a separate process.
+This allows the data to be preprocessed asynchronously
 on the CPU to minimize CPU/IPU transfer time.
-This is why we prefer to use this
-option when the conditions described in the note above are met.

 ## Understanding batching with IPU

 When developing a model for the IPU, you will encounter different notions of
 batching.
-Mini-batches, replica batches, global batches...
-This section will
+Mini-batches, replica batches, global batches, etc. This section will
 explain how these hyperparameters are related to the IPU and how to compute
-the number of samples the DataLoader is going to fetch at one step.
+the number of samples the DataLoader is going to fetch for one step.

 #### Device iterations